Kilwinning Rangers F.C.: Nickname

 Several theories exists as to the origin of the nickname "Buffs".
-Historic maps of Kilwinning show the site of the present day Abbey Park to have been within an area known as "The Butts," an adaption of which may have led to the synonym.
+Historic maps of Kilwinning show the site of the present day Abbey Park to have been within an area known as "The Butts," an adaption of which may have led to the eponym.

 Another theory is that one of the players around that time was a member of the East Kent Regiment of the British Army, who were nicknamed The Buffs.

 The early Kilwinning Rangers were known to have played in a dull yellow or "buff" strip.
 However the origin of the nickname remains unknown.

-In January 2025, to coincide with the opening of the new club museum, the origin of the nickname will be revealed as officially endorsed by the club.
+In January 2025, to coincide with the opening of the new club museum, the origin of the nickname was revealed, officially endorsed by the club.
+A trip to the Buffs Museum will provide the answer.

 Ground

 Several grounds were used by the club in the early years of its existence.
 Initially Kilwinning moved to a ground named Woodwynd Park which was located on Woodwynd itself, between Hamilton Street and Kilrig Avenue.
 Several years later the club began playing at Claremont Park, near to the now demolished Kilwinning East railway station.
 The Buffs moved to Abbey Park (near Kilwinning Abbey) in 1929 and remained there until 2019.

 At the start of the 2019–20 season they relocated to the Kilwinning Sports Club ground in Pennyburn on the outskirts of the town which was upgraded and renamed Buffs Park.

 In April 2020, the club agreed to buy the former Old Trafford floodlights from non-league York City to upgrade Buffs Park to SPFL standards, however, the plan fell through.

 A seated stand was added ahead of the 2020-21 West of Scotland Football League season; with the new floodlights following the next year.

+Due to safety concerns, the uncovered seated stand was removed and will shortly be replaced by a brand new 234 seated stand thanks to funding from the SFA and a seat for life debenture scheme.